 - Work alongside architects

 - Cut, fit, and measure pipes

 - Take estimates

-The work of a Plumber is considered a specialty trade and such, the average salary for a Plumber in the United States is around $57,000 a year.
+The work of a plumber is considered a specialty trade, and as such the average salary for a plumber in the United States is around $57,000 a year.

 However, those that are just starting out in the field can expect a salary of around $43,000 a year.